sdkbox-doc/en/docs/unity/iap/index.md

 In the ```Products``` field for each platform, you can specify how many products you have, and you can enter the name of each product, and whether or not it is consumable.

-> Note: you can use same name accross ios and android to keep your code cross-platform
+> Note: you can use same name across ios and android to keep your code cross-platform

 ![](iap_dox4.jpg)